NOTICE: All adopters need to register their Brittany’s Microchip immediately upon adoption. The website for 24PetWatch is on the adoption application.

-Since August of 2013, all BRIT Brittanys are wearing a BRIT tag with an ID # and Pattie’s phone number.
-This system has helped us reunite many lost Brittanys with their families.
+All BRIT Brittanys are wearing a BRIT tag with an ID # and Pattie’s phone number.
+This system has helped us quickly reunite many lost Brittanys with their families.

 If you have adopted from BRIT, your Brittany has been microchipped.
 (This information is on your adoption agreement.)
 Most have 24PetWatch microchips, but some come to us already “chipped.”
 The other microchip companies include AVID and HomeAgain.
 Microchips and tags are essential for lost pets trying to find their way home.

 Registration is easy!
 All you need to do is:

 1) Call the number on the MICROCHIP tag.